-13. CONSENT AGREEMENT
+14. CONSENT AGREEMENT

 The Authority is subject to federal regulation under the Clean Water Act (1977) and regulations adopted under that Act.
 Among the specific requirements applicable to the Authority's system are those imposed by the United States Environmental Protection Agency's Combined Sewer Overflow (CSO) Policy (1994).
-On January 29, 2004, the Authority and the City of Pittsburgh executed a Consent Order and Agreement (Order) regarding wet weather sewer overflows within the City.
-The other signatories to the Order are the Pennsylvania Department of Environmental Protection (DEP) and the Allegheny County Health Department (ACHD).
+On January 29, 2004, the Authority and the City of Pittsburgh executed a Consent Order and Agreement (COA) regarding wet weather sewer overflows within the City.
+The other signatories to the COA are the Pennsylvania Department of Environmental Protection (DEP) and the Allegheny County Health Department (ACHD).

-Generally, the Order requires the Authority and the City to assess the City sewers in order to develop a plan with ALCOSAN to address wet weather sewer overflows within the City.
-The Order is part of a sewer assessment program for all municipalities served by ALCOSAN.
+Generally, the COA requires the Authority and the City to assess the City sewers to develop a plan with ALCOSAN to address wet weather sewer overflows within the City.
+The COA is part of a sewer assessment program for all municipalities served by ALCOSAN.
 To date, assessment activities have been completed for all accessible critical sewers and separate sanitary sewers with the exception of any additional sewers discovered through continued research and investigation.
-Ongoing pipe and manhole repairs are being completed in order to provide CCTV access to remaining inaccessible critical/sanitary sewer Assessment activities for non-critical sewers are to be completed on a longer The majority of accessible non-critical manholes have been inspected with ongoing efforts to complete any remaining or newly identified.
-In addition to the assessment, the Order requires the Authority and the City to implement the Nine Minimum Controls to reduce combined sewer overflows, and to perform repairs and maintenance of deficiencies revealed by the assessment.
-The Authority maintains an expedited response to significant structural failures of the sewer system where imminent structural failures are determined by a professional engineer and prioritized for repair.
-Ongoing sewer line replacement, point repair, lining, point lining, and Gunite projects have been implemented to address structural deficiencies.
+Ongoing pipe and manhole repairs are being completed to provide CCTV access to remaining inaccessible critical/sanitary sewer pipes.
+Assessment activities for non-critical sewers are to be completed on a longer schedule.
+The majority of accessible non-critical manholes have been inspected with ongoing efforts to complete any remaining or newly identified.
+The required Wet Weather Feasibility Study (WWFS) was submitted to the DEP and ACHD on time in July of 2013.
+This long term control plan outlined system-wide improvements, including Green Infrastructure (GI) that the Authority would implement over the next 20 years.